 What are the best roofing materials for a tiny house?

-Some of the most popular roofing materials for tiny houses include:
+Some of the most popular tiny home roofing materials include:

-• Wood shakes or shingles: Wood roofs have a classic, natural look but require frequent maintenance and replacement (every 10-15 years).
-They are also a fire hazard so that they could be better for tiny mobile houses.
+- Wood shakes or shingles: Wood roofs have a classic, natural look but require frequent maintenance and replacement (every 10-15 years).
+They also could be a fire hazard.

 How can I make my tiny house roof more energy-efficient?

-There are a few ways to improve the energy efficiency of your tiny house roof:
+There are a few ways to improve the energy efficiency of your tiny house roof design:

 What is the best space-saving roofing shape for a tiny house?